RK0429/kupicelib/doc/modules/run_simulations.rst

 The previous sections described the way to launch simulations.
 The way to parse the simulation results contained in the RAW files are described in :doc:`read_rawfiles`.
-For parsing information contained in the LOG files, which contain information about measurements done with .MEAS primitives, is implemented by the class :py:class:`spicelib.SpiceEditor`
+For parsing information contained in the LOG files, which contain information about measurements done with .MEAS primitives, is implemented by the class :py:class:`kupicelib.SpiceEditor`